ViniciusMartinsS/nodejs/step03/README.md

 - The V8 engine can run standalone we can embed it with our own C++ program.

 <img src="./assets/v8.png">

+### How is nodejs capable of working like multi thread?
+Event loop can be run by different threads, so this was it works like multi thread.

 ### Set Timeout